R4XZ/Fivem-Server-Unban/README.md

 *No more button sticking down when executing code

-The unban method is in my discord which was sent by mercys to me.
+The unban method is in my discord which was sent to me by mercys.

 Any problems/doubts or confused on how to unban yourself feel free to join my discord i have a channel dedicated to teaching you on how to unban or to ask questions https://discord.gg/EUBxsjdNFn

+i already have members in the discord who i have helped unban from servers.
+Feel free to join the discord and look around

 if you want to block xbox live you will need to run the programme as admin.